AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 LR Entity denoted by input shall be member of input set
+      :Trace Unit: FE 6.1.5 LR Entity denoted by input shall be member of input set

 #.
 Every member of the explicit input set of a subprogram shall be denoted by
    at least one ``input`` of the ``dependency_relation`` of the subprogram.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 LR Every member of the input set shall be denoted by at least one input of the dependency_relation
+      :Trace Unit: FE 6.1.5 LR Every member of the input set shall be denoted by at least one input of the dependency_relation

 #.
 The entity denoted by each ``output`` of a ``dependency_relation`` of a